-Having described it's hazards, it must be pointed out that, like most industrial processes, refining gold in acid is quite safe when performed under controlled conditions.
+Having described its hazards, it must be pointed out that, like most industrial processes, refining gold in acid is quite safe when performed under controlled conditions.
 In addition, the results of doing your own refining can be quite sweet.
-Based upon feedback we've gotten from several hundred shops, we estimate that, when you refine just 10 ounces of scrap gold yourself, you will save about $800.
+Based upon feedback we've received from several hundred shops, we estimate that, when you refine just 10 ounces of scrap gold yourself, you will save about $800.

 - To refine gold in acid, you will need the following items:

 - heavy gage plastic buckets or Visionware pots